QuentinRa/blog.quentinra.dev/programming-languages/low-level/c/general/index.md

 fclose(f);
 ```

 Note that when reading/writing in a file, you are moving a **cursor**.
-The cursor initial location is determined by the mode used when opening the file.
+The cursor's initial location is determined by the mode used when opening the file.

 * `r`: read-only, cursor at the start
 * `w`: write-only, clear the file, cursor at the start